vaginessa/luded-Privacy-Manager/PRIVACY.md

 # Privacy Policy

-The app Wasted (me.lucky.wasted) has nothing to store, but settings.
+The app Wasted (com.eluded.privacymanager) has nothing to store, but settings.